jackschu/signaling_server/README.md

 2. 4x lambda handers in `/handlers/`
 3. A websocket-based AWS API Gateway, which invokes a lambda on every message

 These resources work together to create pub-sub-esque 'rooms' for clients to connect to.

 These rooms are used to send enough 'signals' through the signaling server until they can establish a WebRTC connection to each other.

+Here's an example of how communications move through each of the 4 lambdas:

 ![Architecture Diagram](./docs/Architecture.png)